mmoaay/Bamboots/README.md

 ## Protocols

-**MBNetwork** has made advantages of protocol-oriented programming and abstracted everything that relevant to network request into protocol.
+**Bamboots** has made advantages of protocol-oriented programming and abstracted everything that relevant to network request into protocol.
 Here is the protocol list:

- - `MBRequestable`: Network request protocol, object conforms to this protocol can make network request.
+ - `Requestable`: Network request protocol, object conforms to this protocol can make network request.
- - `MBFormable`: Form protocol.
-Object conforms to this protocol can be used by the `request`, `download`, `upload` method in `MBRequestable` protocol.
+ - `Formable`: Form protocol.
+Object conforms to this protocol can be used by the `request`, `download`, `upload` method in `Requestable` protocol.
-   - `MBUploadFormable`: Upload Form protocol, Base protocol for upload request form.
+   - `UploadFormable`: Upload Form protocol, Base protocol for upload request form.
-     - `MBUploadStreamFormable`: Conforming to this protocol to create an upload form that contains a stream object.
+     - `UploadStreamFormable`: Conforming to this protocol to create an upload form that contains a stream object.
-     - `MBUploadDataFormable`: Conforming to this protocol to create an upload form that contains a data object.
+     - `UploadDataFormable`: Conforming to this protocol to create an upload form that contains a data object.
-     - `MBUploadFileFormable`: Conforming to this protocol to create an upload form that contains a file.
+     - `UploadFileFormable`: Conforming to this protocol to create an upload form that contains a file.
-     - `MBUploadMultiFormDataFormable`: Conforming to this protocol to create an upload form that contains multiformdata.
+     - `UploadMultiFormDataFormable`: Conforming to this protocol to create an upload form that contains multiformdata.
-   - `MBDownloadFormable`: Download Form protocol, Base protocol for download request form.
+   - `DownloadFormable`: Download Form protocol, Base protocol for download request form.
-     - `MBDownloadResumeFormable`: Conforming to this protocol to create a download form that can resume a download task.
+     - `DownloadResumeFormable`: Conforming to this protocol to create a download form that can resume a download task.
-   - `MBRequestFormable`: Conforming to this protocol to create a request form.
+   - `RequestFormable`: Conforming to this protocol to create a request form.
- - `MBLoadable`: Protocol used for showing mask on specified container when requesting (such as add `UIActivityIndicatorView` on `UIViewcontroller`'s view when request begins, and remove it when request ends).
+ - `Loadable`: Protocol used for showing mask on specified container when requesting (such as add `UIActivityIndicatorView` on `UIViewcontroller`'s view when request begins, and remove it when request ends).
 Object conforms to this protocol can be used by `load` method of `DataRequest`.
-   - `MBMaskable`: Mask protocol for `MBLoadable`, View that conforms to this protocol will be treated as mask.
+   - `Maskable`: Mask protocol for `Loadable`, View that conforms to this protocol will be treated as mask.
-   - `MBContainable`: Container protocol for `MBLoadable`, Objects conforms to this protocol can be used as container for the mask.
+   - `Containable`: Container protocol for `Loadable`, Objects conforms to this protocol can be used as container for the mask.
-   - `MBProgressable`: Progress protocol for request, Objects conforms to this protocol can get the progress of the request.
+   - `Progressable`: Progress protocol for request, Objects conforms to this protocol can get the progress of the request.
 Object conforms to this protocol can be used by `progress` method of `DataRequest`.
- - `MBMessageable`: Message protocol.
+ - `Messageable`: Message protocol.
-   - `MBWarnable`: Warn protocol.
+   - `Warnable`: Warn protocol.
 Conforming to this protocol to customize the way of warning messages displayed when error occured.
-   - `MBInformable`: Inform protocol.
+   - `Informable`: Inform protocol.
 Conforming to this protocol to customize the way of inform messages displayed when request done successfully
- - `MBErrorable`: Error protocol.
+ - `Errorable`: Error protocol.
 Conforming to this protocol to customize the error configuration.
-   - `MBJSONErrorable`: Error protocol for JSON data.
+   - `JSONErrorable`: Error protocol for JSON data.
 Conforming to this protocol to customize the error configuration for JSON data.

 Mostly you don't need to care much about these protocols, because we already have many **DEFAULT** implementations for them.
 However if you want to customize something, you just need to conform to these protocols and do what you want.
 Here is some default implementations for these protcols:

-- `MBLoadType`: Enum that conforms to `MBLoadable` protocol, using `case default(container:MBContainable)` case to show `MBMaskView` on the container when requesting.
+- `LoadType`: Enum that conforms to `Loadable` protocol, using `case default(container:Containable)` case to show `MaskView` on the container when requesting.
-- `UIAlertController+MBMessageable`: With this extension, you can pass a UIAlertController directly into the `warn` and `inform` method of `DataRequest`.
+- `UIAlertController+Messageable`: With this extension, you can pass a UIAlertController directly into the `warn` and `inform` method of `DataRequest`.
-- `UIButton+MBLoadable`: With this extension, you can pass a button directly into the `load` method of `DataRequest`.
+- `UIButton+Loadable`: With this extension, you can pass a button directly into the `load` method of `DataRequest`.
-- `UITableViewCell+MBLoadable`: With this extension, you can pass a cell directly into the `load` method of `DataRequest`.
+- `UITableViewCell+Loadable`: With this extension, you can pass a cell directly into the `load` method of `DataRequest`.
-- `UIRefreshControl+MBLoadable`: With this extension, you can pass a UIRefreshControl directly into the `load` method of `DataRequest`.
+- `UIRefreshControl+Loadable`: With this extension, you can pass a UIRefreshControl directly into the `load` method of `DataRequest`.
-- `UIProgressView+MBProgressable`: With this extension, you can pass a UIProgressView directly into the `progress` method of `DataRequest`.
+- `UIProgressView+Progressable`: With this extension, you can pass a UIProgressView directly into the `progress` method of `DataRequest`.
-- `UIScrollView+MBContainable`: Extending UIScrollView to conform to `MBContainable` protocol.
+- `UIScrollView+Containable`: Extending UIScrollView to conform to `Containable` protocol.
-- `UITableViewCell+MBContainable`: Extending UITableViewCell to conform to `MBContainable` protocol.
+- `UITableViewCell+Containable`: Extending UITableViewCell to conform to `Containable` protocol.
-- `UIViewController+MBContainable`: Extending UIViewController to conform to `MBContainable` protocol.
+- `UIViewController+Containable`: Extending UIViewController to conform to `Containable` protocol.
-- `MBActivityIndicator`: Default mask for UITableViewCell and UIButton
+- `ActivityIndicator`: Default mask for UITableViewCell and UIButton
-- `MBMaskView`: Default mask for others.
+- `MaskView`: Default mask for others.

 ## Features

- 1. There is no need to inherit any object to get the features it has, and you can extend any features you want without changing the code of **MBNetwork** itself.
+ 1. There is no need to inherit any object to get the features it has, and you can extend any features you want without changing the code of **Bamboots** itself.
  2. We have **Default** extension for most of the protocol, so you can easily startup.
  3. And if you have special needs, extend or conform to it.
- 4. The API was designed with the principles of Alamofire, So you can also extend it as **MBNetwork** already have done for you.
+ 4. The API was designed with the principles of Alamofire, So you can also extend it as **Bamboots** already have done for you.
  5. Mainly focus on things between business development and Alamofire, not network request itself.

 ## Requirements